Snapcast Multi-Room Audio System: 5 Rooms Under $300

 | Snapcast | $30-50 | Sub-millisecond | Open, any source | No |

 Snapcast is the only open-source option with real time-synced playback.
-PulseAudio and PipeWire can stream audio over the network.
-But they weren’t built for synced multi-room playback.
-It shows: room-to-room delays are easy to hear.
-Sonos has good sync, but you’re locked into pricey hardware and a cloud-tied stack.
-Snapcast gives you Sonos-grade sync.
-You can pick any hardware, any source, and any control app.
+PulseAudio and PipeWire stream over the network too.
+But they weren’t built for sync, so room-to-room delays are easy to hear.
+Sonos syncs well.
+The catch is pricey hardware and a cloud-tied stack.

 Server

-A Raspberry Pi 4 (4GB, about $55) is the top pick for the server.
-Audio streaming is light on the CPU, so a Pi 4 is more than enough.
-A Raspberry Pi 5 works but is overkill.
-Any Linux box with a network port will do: an old laptop, a NAS, a fanless mini PC, or a Docker container running on Proxmox .
-The server gains from wired Ethernet for steady lag, but it’s not required.
+A Raspberry Pi 4 (4GB, about $55) is the top pick.
+A Pi 5 is overkill for audio streaming.
+Any Linux box with a network port works too: an old laptop, a NAS, a mini PC, or a Docker container running on Proxmox .
+Wired Ethernet keeps lag steady, but it isn’t required.

 Clients (One Per Room)

 The Raspberry Pi Zero 2 W at $15 is the ideal client.
-It’s tiny, has built-in Wi-Fi, draws about 1W at idle, and runs the Snapcast client headless with no fuss.
+It’s tiny and has built-in Wi-Fi.
+It draws about 1W at idle.
+It runs the Snapcast client headless.

 DACs

-The Pi Zero’s built-in PWM audio is noisy and low quality.
-Don’t use it.
+The Pi Zero’s built-in audio is too noisy to use.
 Add a DAC HAT for clean analog output:

 | DAC | Price | Notes |